This post may contain affiliate links.

 - Kosher Salt and Freshly Ground Black Pepper

-The second, I stumbled on in an article at The Kitchn, 10 Paris Food Secrets the Guidebooks Won’t Tell You About.
-I read the introduction below and immediately ordered the book (and started following the author’s blog, Paris Paysanne):
+I came across this recipe while planning a trip to Paris for our 20th wedding anniversary.
+I stumbled on an article at The Kitchn, 10 Paris Food Secrets the Guidebooks Won’t Tell You About.
+I read the introduction below and immediately ordered the book.

 My Paris Market Cookbook is part guidebook and part cookbook, with seasonal recipes inspired by local produce and the people who grow and serve it.
 It’s also a book that gives a fresh look at the new face of Paris food, like specialty coffee roasters and microbrewers — artisans seeking to challenge the status quo.
 In other words, this isn’t your mother’s guidebook to Paris.